yvs1364/react-redux-challenges/02-React-Basics/03-My-first-app/README.md

 No tests for this challenge, let's create an App!

-### My First App
+### Giphy Search App

-The goal of this challenge is to code the Gifs app taken as an example during the lecture, and finish it!
+The goal of this challenge is to re-code from scratch (don't cheat!) the Giphy Search app from the lecture.

 ![Homer thinking](https://raw.githubusercontent.com/lewagon/react-redux-images/master/react/homer_thinking.png)